salesforce/lwc/packages/@lwc/style-compiler/README.md

         -   `resolverModule` (boolean, optional) - module name for the custom properties resolve
     -   `scoped` (boolean, optional) - true if the styles are scoped (via Light DOM style scoping)
     -   `disableSyntheticShadowSupport` (boolean, optional) - true if synthetic shadow DOM support is not needed, which can result in smaller output
+    -   `apiVersion` (number, optional) - API version to associate with the compiled stylesheet.

 **Return:**